 COVID-19 information to support members

-Following the Prime Minister’s announcement on 23 March the situation is changing rapidly.
+Following the Prime Minister’s announcement on 23 March the situation has been changing rapidly.
 We will endeavour to keep you up to date with the latest advice as quickly as possible.
 In the meantime keep yourselves and your whānau safe and follow any official Government advice given on the official website www.covid19.govt.nz

 The Health and Safety at Work Act 2015 is clear that employers must ensure the health and safety of their employees but it also places obligations on employees to ensure the wellbeing of themselves and others.
 This page provides links to information useful to midwives.
 If you have concerns about employment-related issues arising from COVID-19, please contact us.